Comparing Temperature & Solar Radiation for Common Latitudes

 After students get to explore their data, have students arrange the cards by latitude coordinates (these are the imaginary lines on a map that help us identify how far north or south a place is from the equator.
 Reported as 0-90 North and 0-90 South.)

-Next, students to analyze their your paired graphs.
+Next, direct students to analyze their your paired graphs and answer the following questions.
 How does the amount of solar radiation at each location compare?
 What is the detectable pattern in the graph?
 What explanation can you give for this pattern?
 Based on your solar radiation graph, what would you expect the temperature graph to say?

 Repeat this process for Surface “Skin” Temperature cards.
 Explain that this second graph compares the monthly average surface skin temperature at each location.
 (Surface Skin Temperatures are quantitative observations made by remote sensing instruments on satellites that provides the temperature of the topmost layer of the ground.
 This added value provides information about the land’s surface such as its radiative properties.)

-Have students analyze their your paired surface temperature graphs.
-How do the temperatures compare between the locations?
+Have students analyze their paired surface temperature graphs and answer the following questions: How do the temperatures compare between the locations?
 What is the detectable pattern in the graph?
 What explanation can you give for this pattern?